danielrosehill/LLM-Workflow-Documentation/README.md

 ## Purpose Statement

-This repository (created `20-Nov-24`) is an updated repository template for managing workflow and operations with large language models (ie, 'LLM-Ops'), focusing (again) on providing a structured skeleton intended to support the needs (primarily) of those using LLMs professionally and at scale.
+This repository (created `20-Nov-24`) is a repository of documentation for working with large language models focusing (again) on providing a structured skeleton intended to support the needs (primarily) of those using LLMs professionally and at scale.

 Some folks who tend to use these tools "on the job" and who are share my fondness for approaching workflows like this systematically include: